mtlynch/mtlynch.io/content/posts/digitizing/index.md

     * Who's in the video?
     * When was it recorded?
     * Is this video good?
 I tag my favorite clips "best of"
-* Try getting to an end-to-end solution as soon as possible.
+* Build the end-to-end solution as soon as possible.
   * I wish I had started with a single tape and then did the work necessary to share that rather than digitize, edit, and share, then have to keep jumping back to earlier stages when I found mistakes later on.
 * Make a montage!
   * Slow show is great.
 I discovered this by mistake.
   * Montages are all about the music.
-"Slow Show" by whoever is amazing for montages and nobody knows.
+"Slow Show" by The National is amazing for montages and nobody knows.

 ## Doing this yourself